Skip to main content

 Key to frequently named Lepidopteran larvae intercepted, or potentially encountered, at U.S. ports opens in a new tab

 Passoa SC.
 2014.
-Key to frequently named Lepidopteran larvae intercepted, or potentially encountered, at U.S. ports, 35 pp. In: Gilligan, T. M. and S. C. Passoa.
+Key to frequently named Lepidopteran larvae intercepted, or potentially encountered, at U.S. ports, 35 pp. In: Gilligan TM and Passoa SC.
 LepIntercept, An identification resource for intercepted Lepidoptera larvae.
-Identification Technology Program (ITP), USDA/APHIS/PPQ/S&T, Fort Collins, CO. [accessed at www.lepintercept.org].
+USDA-APHIS-PPQ-S&T Identification Technology Program (ITP)

 This key is designed to identify the most frequently named Lepidoptera at United States ports of entry as of 2013.
 Because many species cannot be named (early instars or poorly studied groups), it is not a given that this key has all the most frequently intercepted taxa.
 Some genera may regularly intercepted but unrecognized.
 The huge variety of early instar Noctuidae/Erebidae is a good example of this problem.
 There are many other taxa in this category.
-Trade patterns are constantly changing over time, users should expect a need to delete or add species to this key in the future.
-Developed with USDA-APHIS-PPQ, available from LepIntercept IDtool .
+Trade patterns are constantly changing over time; users should expect a need to delete or add species to this key in the future.
+Developed with USDA-APHIS-PPQ, available from LepIntercept, a USDA APHIS PPQ ITP tool.

 Chilo partellus (syn.
 Chilo zonellus)